Stratified Morse critical points and Brasselet number on non-degenerate locally tame singularities: Introduction

 This paper is organized as follows.
-In Section $2$ we present some background material concerning the Euler obstruction, Brasselet number and toric varieties, which will be used in the entire work.
-In Section $3$, given $(X,0)$ {the germ at the origin} of a toric variety and $g,f:(X,0) \to (\mathbb{C},0)$ non-degenerate polynomial {function-germs} we construct a good stratification $\mathcal{V}_{f}$ of {the representative $X$} re\-la\-ti\-ve to $f$ and also a good stratification $\mathcal{V}'$ of $X^{g}$ re\-la\-ti\-ve to $f$.
-Moreover, using these stratifications we prove our main result, which stated that the difference of the Brasselet numbers ${\rm B}_{f,X}(0)$ and ${\rm B}_{f,X^{g}}(0)$ is related with the number of Morse critical points { on the regular part of the Milnor fiber} of $f$ appearing in a morsefication of $g$, even in the case where $g$ has a $d$-dimensional critical locus, with arbitrary $d$.
-In Section $4$ we establish some results and co\-rolla\-ries that we obtain from the results of Section $3$.
-In Section $5$ we consider the case where $(X, 0) = (\mathbb{C}^n, 0)$ and we derive sufficient conditions to obtain the cons\-tancy of the number of Morse points, for families of non-degenerate hypersurfaces which are contained on $X$.
+In Section $2$ we present some background material concerning the Euler obstruction, Brasselet number and Newton admissible family of non-constant polynomials, which will be used in the entire work.
+In Section $3$, given a Newton-admissible family $\{f_t\}_t$, we consider {the germ at the origin} of a locally tame complete intersection variety $(X_t,0)$ given by $V(f_t^1, \dots, f_t^{k_0 -2})$ and $f_t=f_t^{k_0 -1}, g_t=f_t^{k_0}$ non-constant polynomial functions on $X_t$.
+We construct a good stratification $\mathcal{V}_{f_t}$ of {the representative $X_t$} re\-la\-ti\-ve to $f_t$, also a good stratification $\mathcal{V}_{f_t}^{g_t}$ of $X_t^{g_t}$ re\-la\-ti\-ve to $f_t$ and we prove our main result as stated above.
+To do this, we first present a generalization of \cite[Corollary 4.3]{DG}.
+In Section $4$ we establish some formulae for the Brasselet numbers $B_{f_t,X_t}(0)$ and $B_{f_t,X_t^{g_t}} (0)$ in terms of volumes of Newton polyhedra (see formulae (\ref{NB2}) and (\ref{NB1})), based in addition on some results of Matsui-Takeuchi \cite{MT1}.
+As an application, we obtain in Corollary \ref{corollary43} that the number of Morse critical points $m_t$ as in (\ref{eq1nv}) and (\ref{eq2nv}) above does not depend on $t$ for $t$ small enough, and the same is true for the Brasselet numbers $B_{f_t,X_t}(0)$ and $B_{f_t,X_t^{g_t}} (0)$.